Vincent Guilamo-Ramos, PhD, MPH, RN, LCSW, ANP-BC, PMHNP-BC, AAHIVS, FAAN

 Research Interests

-Adolescents, Family-based interventions, Latinos, HIV/AIDS, Teen pregnancy, Sexually transmitted diseases BIO
+Adolescents, family-based interventions, Latinos, HIV/AIDS, teen pregnancy, sexually transmitted infections

-Vincent Guilamo-Ramos is Dean and Professor of the Duke University School of Nursing and Vice Chancellor for Nursing Affairs, Duke University.
-In addition, he is the founding director of the Center for Latino Adolescent and Family Health (CLAFH) at Duke University.
+Vincent Guilamo-Ramos is the Executive Director, Policy Institute at the Johns Hopkins School of Nursing.
+In addition, he is the founding director of the Center for Latino Adolescent and Family Health (CLAFH).
 Dr. Guilamo-Ramos is a clinical social worker and nurse practitioner, and is board certified in HIV/AIDS nursing (ACRN) and as a HIV specialist (AAHIVS).
 Clinically, he has expertise in the primary care of HIV positive adolescents, provision of pre-exposure prophylaxis for high-risk youths, and screening and treatment of sexually transmitted diseases.
 Dr. Guilamo-Ramos studies the role of families in promoting adolescent health, with a special focus on preventing HIV/AIDS, sexually transmitted infections, unplanned pregnancies, and improving treatment outcomes for HIV positive and at-risk youth.
 He is a Fellow of the American Academy of Social Work and Social Welfare.
 He serves as Vice Chair of the Board of Directors for the Latino Commission on AIDS, and is a board member of the Power to Decide.
 Dr. Guilamo-Ramos received his PhD from SUNY Albany, and his MSW and MPH degrees from NYU.
 In addition, he holds an MS from the Robert F. Wagner Graduate School of Public Service at NYU and an MSN from the Duke University School of Nursing.
-Projects

 Principal Investigator, Nurse-Community Health Worker-Family Partnership Model to Increase COVID-19 Testing in Urban Underserved and Vulnerable Communities.
 Active